tarwn/lessthandot-hugo/blogs/content/posts/2013-01-21-why-avoiding-multiple-code-blocks.md

   <a href="/wp-content/uploads/blogs/DataMgmt/Axel8s/IFCB7.JPG?mtime=1358775445"><img alt="" src="/wp-content/uploads/blogs/DataMgmt/Axel8s/IFCB7.JPG?mtime=1358775445" width="919" height="125" /></a>
 </div>

-Now we see that executing the second Stored Procedure also created 2 Executions Plans: 1 for the Stored Procedure “TwoProcs” and one for the Stored Procedure “EmpCntCity” that was effectively executed.
-But we see that there was no Execution Plan created for the Stored Procedure “OrderAmountYear”.
-And this Execution Plan was more complex than the Execution Plan of our “TwoProcs” Stored Procedure.
-We can also see that the sum of the sizes of the 2 Execution Plans (65536 + 16384 = 81920) is still smaller than the Execution Plan of the “TwoPlans” Stored Procedure (98304).
+Now we see that executing the second Stored Procedure also created 2 Executions Plans: 1 for the Stored Procedure "TwoProcs" and one for the Stored Procedure "EmpCntCity" that was effectively executed.
+But we see that there was no Execution Plan created for the Stored Procedure "OrderAmountYear".
+And this Execution Plan was more complex than the Execution Plan of our "TwoProcs" Stored Procedure.
+We can also see that the sum of the sizes of the 2 Execution Plans (65536 + 16384 = 81920) is still smaller than the Execution Plan of the "TwoPlans" Stored Procedure (98304).

 **Conclusion**